-- Most youth should receive shelter for a continuous period not to exceed 540 days. - In exceptional circumstances, youth can continue to receive shelter for a total of 635 days. - If a youth is still under 18 on the last day of the 635-day period, the youth may, in exceptional circumstances, and if otherwise qualified for the program, remain in the program until their 18th birthday.
+- Most youth should receive shelter for a continuous period of no more than 540 days. - In exceptional circumstances, youth can continue to receive shelter for a total of 635 days. - If a youth is still under 18 on the last day of the 635-day period, the youth may, in exceptional circumstances, and if otherwise qualified for the program, remain in the program until their 18th birthday.